How to Fix Broken, Splits, Bad Joints and Refurbish a Wooden Bed Frame

 • Metal brackets (only if you plan on replacing the old ones).

-Step #1: By using a drill, remove the screws keeping the metal brackets in place.
-These metal brackets are typically found on the mortise and tenon joint.
-They are folded at a 90 degrees angle, but keep in mind that their presence is optional, so your bed might not have them at all.
+Step 1: By using a drill, remove the screws keeping the metal brackets in place.
+These metal brackets are typically found on the mortise and tenon joints.

-Step #6: When you put the tenon back in place, use the rubber mallet or the hammer to pound the pieces back together.
-Be careful with using excessive force; we don’t want any more damage.
+Step 6: When you put the tenon back in place, use a rubber mallet or a hammer to pound the pieces together.
+Be careful when using excessive force; we don’t want more damage.

 How to Refurbish a Wooden Bed Frame